 In all cases where data allows, we will measure how forecastable the time series and benchmark it against the markets of the developed economies.
 The working hypothesis that emerged from the preliminary analysis is that the time series in fragmented states can still be predicted using standard statistical models.
 Different economic environments can generate prices that exhibit similar statistical properties.
 To best of our knowledge this analysis was never performed for the fragmented economies.

 Another feature of the data in fragmented economies is that the data is often incomplete or insufficient for traditional time-series analysis.
 We can deal with a small proportion of missing observations using a Kalman filter of Hamilton (1994).
 For relatively short series we need to extend our modelling to the class of global models.
 Global models emerged as winners in the recent M4 forecasting competition by Makridakis et al. (2018).
 They fit a single model for a wide range of the available time series.
 The model is still univariate, but the parameters are fitted using neural network method to achieve good out-of-sample performance for all series.
 Once the model is estimated it can be used for forecasting very short time series.
 Global models have a variety of applications, for example, Amazon DeepAR use them to predict the sales of the new products based on the previous launches of similar products.
 This methodology had an explosive development in the ‘big data’ era with the recent advances in artificial intelligence and machine learning.
 To best of our knowledge global models are not yet applied for fragmented economies.
 The benefits could be enormous as global models will allow prediction using much smaller data than the traditional models.
 Since data availability is one of the biggest challenges in low- and middle-income countries, the global model will allow us to deal with this challenge in the most effective way.

-Finally, we can bring in qualitative data to explore the mechanisms by which market participants decrease costs associated with moving people, goods, and information between markets within the country, and between the country and overseas markets, in the face of dysfunctional formal institutions and the shocks.
-We will also collaborate with Sarah Phillips at Sydney University in writing the Somalia paper.
-Through her Future Fellowship (FT200100539), she is conducting interviews of Somali elites that will help us to connect the market integration results with people’s perceptions of local conflict and terrorism incidents in Somalia.

 3. Dissemination to stakeholders (Years 2-3)